Curse of Billy Penn: The Curse lifted

 On June 18, 2007, ironworkers helped raise the final beam in the construction of the Comcast Center at 17th Street and John F. Kennedy Boulevard in Center City Philadelphia.
 In an attempt to end the curse, workers John Joyce and Dan Ginion attached a small figurine of William Penn to the beam, along with the traditional American flag and small evergreen tree.

 After the first William Penn figurine was stolen, it was replaced with a smaller 4-inch figure.

 On October 29, 2008, the Philadelphia Phillies won the 2008 World Series in five games against the Tampa Bay Rays, ending the purported curse.
 It was the first major league professional sports title for the city of Philadelphia since the 1983 NBA Championship.
 During the TV coverage of the parade which occurred two days later, Comcast aired an ad congratulating the Phillies which featured the small figurine of William Penn standing at the top of the Comcast Center.

 On November 27, 2017, the day of the "topping out" of the new tallest building in Philadelphia, the Comcast Technology Center, ironworkers once again placed a new William Penn figurine atop the building's highest beam in hopes of warding off the curse.

 On February 4, 2018, the Philadelphia Eagles defeated the New England Patriots in Super Bowl LII 41–33 to win their first Super Bowl in team history, and first championship since the 1960 NFL Championship Game.

-The Eagles would go on to win their second Super Bowl on February 9, 2025 when they defeated the Kansas City Chiefs in Super Bowl LIX, 40–22, avenging their loss to the Chiefs in Super Bowl LVII two years prior and ending the Presidential Inauguration Curse.
+While the curse may have been lifted, some Philadelphia fans were left wondering if a new taller building with a new William Penn figurine would have to be constructed for a championship to go to Philadelphia.
+This was probably the case when the Phillies fell to the New York Yankees in the 2009 World Series and the Houston Astros in the 2022 World Series, and when the Eagles fell to the Kansas City Chiefs in Super Bowl LVII.
+In each of these instances, a championship had already gone to Philadelphia after the tallest building was completed.
+This speculation ended when the Eagles went on to win their second Super Bowl on February 9, 2025, when they defeated the Kansas City Chiefs in Super Bowl LIX, 40–22, avenging their loss to the Chiefs in Super Bowl LVII two years prior.
+This also ended the Presidential Inauguration Curse.